Romiley: Transport

-Romiley is served by several bus services.
-The most regular services run on a Stockport circular route to Bredbury and Portwood (383 anticlockwise) and to Marple and Offerton (384 clockwise).
+Romiley is served by several bus services, which are operated by Stagecoach Manchester.
+The most regular services run on a Stockport circular route to Bredbury and Portwood (383 anticlockwise), and to Marple and Offerton (384 clockwise).
 There is also an hourly 382 service, which runs from Stockport to/from Woodley, via Romiley.

 Conservation areas

 Romiley contains four conservation areas, a designation made by the local council to protect locations which have special architectural or historical character.
-It helps reduce traffic, preserve wildlife and important landscapes, and restricts making changes which affect the look of the area such as changing front doors, roofing, facades or windows.
-They are:
+They help reduce traffic, preserve wildlife and important landscapes; they restrict making changes which affect the look of the area, such as changing front doors, roofing, facades or windows.